antmicro/kenning/docs/source/kenning-api.md

 ## DataProvider

-The DataProvider classes are used during deployment for providing data to infer.
+The `DataProvider` classes are used during deployment to provide data for inference.
-They can provide data from such sources as camera, video files, microphone data or TCP connection.
+They can provide data from such sources as a camera, video files, microphone data or a TCP connection.

 ```{eval-rst}
 .. autoclass:: kenning.core.dataprovider.DataProvider